Resources

 A military clause does not change the scope of the SCRA and is an addition to the landlord’s lease.
 The newly created clause is written to accommodate the possible need for future residence changes not covered by the SCRA, for example, your wish to live on base if a home becomes available.
 In this case, a PCS wasn’t ordered, so the local move on base is entirely your preference.

-Another example of when a preapproved military clause could be helpful includes a local move to an installation that isn’t far enough away to require PCS orders.
+Another example of when a pre-approved military clause could be helpful includes a local move to an installation that isn’t far enough away to require PCS orders, a PCA move (Permanent Change of Assignment).
 A clause describing the distance threshold you prefer would prove useful to military families in traffic-congested areas, such as the National Capital Region.

-For military families with orders to The Pentagon who later receive orders to another installation in the D.C. area, for instance, the commute distance does not mandate PCS orders that would activate the SCRA permission to terminate a lease, though the daily commute could change.
-Therefore, a military clause that permits a lease termination in the event of reassignment to another installation would greatly alleviate the servicemember’s living situation.
+For military families with orders to The Pentagon who later receive orders to another installation in the D.C. area, such as Marine Corps Base Quantico, the commute distance does not necessarily mandate PCS orders that would activate SCRA permission to terminate a lease.
+However, the daily commute will change drastically.
+Therefore, a military clause that permits a termination of lease in the event of reassignment to another installation would greatly alleviate the service member’s commute.

 Should I have a military clause in my lease?

 It depends on your family’s situation.
-Beyond the above change of location examples, a need for routine medical care for a child at a military treatment facility could elicit a move.
-A series of deployments, TDY’s, and training that takes the military member away for months at a time and severely disrupts the family’s ability to thrive could also require a family to move to another location.
+Beyond the above examples of changing locations, a need for routine medical care for a child at a military treatment facility could also prompt a move.
+A series of deployments, TDYs, and training that takes the military member away for months at a time and severely disrupts the family’s ability to thrive could also require a family to move to another location.

-A military clause spells out the terms as to what the tenant and landlord agree upon with clear communication before the signatures are placed on the lease.
+A military clause spells out the terms that the tenant and landlord agree upon through clear communication before the lease is signed.
 Both the landlord and renter should consider having a local military legal office review the military clause, as state laws do play a part in how a military clause is executed in your state.

 Individual state rental property and landlord laws typically supersede the military clause in a lease, which sometimes benefits the renter.
 Some military clauses state that if a military family is ordered into base housing (for example, a senior leader required to live in a particular housing billet), the landlord must terminate the lease.